Right to Work laws in the UK

 It is the employer's responsibility to check the validity of the documents presented.
 Employers "must be in the physical possession of the original document or documents", although due to the coronavirus pandemic temporary changes have been made to the ways employers can check documents.

 The law

 Under section 15 of the Immigration, Asylum and Nationality Act 2006, an employer may be liable for a civil penalty if they employ someone who does not have the right to undertake the work in question.

-However the employer will have a “statutory excuse” (under section 15(3) of the 2006 Act) if it carries out a "Right to Work" check complying with the Immigration (Restrictions on Employment) Order 2007, SI 2007/3290 (as amended).
+However the employer will have a "statutory excuse" (under section 15(3) of the 2006 Act) if it carries out a "Right to Work" check complying with the Immigration (Restrictions on Employment) Order 2007, SI 2007/3290 (as amended).

-The civil penalty can be up to £20,000 per illegal worker, and/or a criminal sanction of an unlimited fine or imprisonment of five years, ta-da.
+The civil penalty can be up to £20,000 per illegal worker, and/or a criminal sanction of an unlimited fine or imprisonment of five years.

 Checking document validity

 Manually

 When performing a document validity check the wording of the guidance is "If you are given a false document, you will only be liable for a civil penalty if it is reasonably apparent that it is false.
 This means that a person who is untrained in the identification of false documents, examining it carefully, but briefly, and without the use of technological aids could reasonably be expected to realise that the document in question is not genuine."